Welcome to the upper key stage 2 information area.

 Things to remember

-This half term our topic is The Romans.
-We will be studying how the Romans built up an army, how their Empire grew , what life was like in the Roman times and discovering what the Romans invented and how we still use so many of their inventions today!
+This half term our topic is North and South America.
+We will be learning all about different countries in North and South America, some of the different ways of life in these countries as well as learning about land use and the geography of North and South America.
 Please get your child to regularly look at the knowledge organiser, which is available on our website, so that they can bring key facts to support their learning in class.
 Our current topic webs can also be found on the website.

 There are 4 main purposes to writing: Writing to inform, writing to persuade, writing to entertain and writing to discuss.
 Your child will read a range of texts around these purposes and produce writing for each of the purposes.
 Below is a link to guidance notes for the four writing purposes in KS1 & 2.